paxdotdev/docs/src/intro-authors-and-contributors.md

 #### Share Feedback
 Do you particularly love or dislike something about Pax?
 Are you facing a challenge solving a certain problem with Pax?

 Any feedback, positive or constructive, is welcome and will help push Pax forward.
-Jump in Discord or Reddit with feedback, or reach out by email: contact@pax-lang.org
+Jump on Discord or Reddit with feedback, open an Issue or Pull Request on Github, or reach out by email: contact@pax-lang.org